-This is a guest post by Aaron Pederson.
+This is an essay by Aaron Pederson.

 “…For thousands of years, people have made the observation that there’s certain kinds of extreme depressive states that seem more likely to produce philosophers, people in the arts, unusually brilliant scientists.”